 Slice any larger vegetables nice and small before packing them into the sterilised Kilner jar with the bay leaves.
-Put the rest of the ingredients into a nonreactive saucepan with 250ml water and bring to the boil.
+Put the rest of the ingredients into a non-reactive saucepan with 250ml water and bring to a boil.
 Remove from the heat, let cool slightly, then pour into the jar to cover the veg and seal the lid.

 These will keep, unopened, for 5–6 months and once opened, will keep in the fridge for up to a week.

 Consider this just a base to which you can add numerous other ingredients to make things more interesting, such as glacé or fresh cherries, mint, white chocolate, coffee, vanilla, Maltesers, or anything you like!
 Do what you will with your brownies – just don’t ever overcook them.
 There’s quite simply nothing worse than a dry brownie, as Lil Rice will tell you!

 Preheat the oven to 180°C and line a 30 x 20cm brownie tin with baking parchment.

 In a saucepan, melt the butter and bring it almost to boiling point before removing from the heat and whisking in the chocolate until smooth.
 The residual heat from the butter should be enough to melt the chocolate but if not, scrape the mixture into a non-metallic bowl and pop it into the microwave for a few seconds.